 If a child has regular occurrences of a behaviour in a short period of time a greater level can be applied.

-If behaviour is persistent over time an internal seclusion or fixed term exclusion can take place, this will be implemented for the most serious behaviour.
+If behaviour is persistent over time an internal seclusion or suspension can take place, this will be implemented for the most serious behaviour.